 Yes, you can get a Buy to Let mortgage with bad credit.
 It will depend on your individual circumstances, because there’s different severities of ‘bad credit’, but getting a mortgage with bad credit is definitely possible.

 Getting a Buy to Let mortgage with bad credit won’t be as easy or straightforward as it would be for someone with good credit.
-If you have bad credit and you want a Buy to Let mortgage then you need to seek out lenders who are likely to accept you.
-The best way to do that is to get a mortgage broker.
-Most high street banks and mainstream lenders are not usually willing to lend to people with bad credit.
-So if you have bad credit, working with a broker will maximise your chances of getting a Buy to Let mortgage because they’ll know which lenders are most likely to accept you.
-Having credit issues means you’re more likely to need a specialist mortgage lender too.
+If you have bad credit and you want a Buy to Let mortgage then you need to seek out specialist lenders who are likely to accept you, as most high street banks and mainstream lenders aren't usually willing to lend to people with bad credit.

 A Buy to Let mortgage is a type of mortgage which is sold specifically to you if you wish to buy property as an investment, instead of somewhere to live.
 If you plan to rent out a property, most mortgage lenders will prefer you not finance your property purchase with a residential mortgage.